microsoft/FluMapModel/README.md

 - dbViewR::expandDB needs to know about permitted columns from real database and rules for table expansion.
     - get database schema from Hutch.

-## incidenceMapR
-- define standard models to fit and output
-- dockerize model building and deploy on threadripper

 ## modelServR
 - Define API with James, Antonio, and Thomas.
   - We intend to ship models as JSON blobs.